A Survey of Multimodal Hallucination Evaluation and Detection: Hallucination Evaluation Benchmarks and Metrics

-LongHalQA~\citep{qiu2024longhalqa} is a benchmark containing 6,000 long texts with rich context, covering various hallucination types including object existence, attributes, counting, and relationships.
-Compared to short-context questions in previous benchmarks like ``Is there an \{object\} in the image?'', LongHalQA introduces three types of long-context data: object-level description, image-level description, and multi-round conversation.
-These formats not only provide rich and open-ended contexts but also reflect real-world interaction scenarios, proposing new challenges to existing models’ reasoning and grounding capabilities.
-To construct the benchmark, GPT-4V is leveraged to generate two types of MCQs unifying both discriminative and generative tasks: description selection and continuation selection.
-Experimental results show that model rankings in LongHalQA are largely consistent with free-generation settings, indicating its effectiveness and consistency.
-Unified MCQs provide a new perspective for LLM-free evaluation. \textbf{Summary of Discriminative Benchmarks.} As shown in Tab.~\ref{benchmarks}, discriminative benchmarks exhibit clear trends in both evaluation focus and construction methods.
-Specifically, the focus has expanded from basic faithfulness hallucinations to factuality hallucinations involving commonsense and domain-specific knowledge, reflecting a transition from evaluating merely perceptual abilities to assessing cognitive capabilities.
-Regarding construction methods, early benchmarks rely heavily on manually designed questions.
-More recent efforts such as CIEM~\citep{hu2023ciem} and RAH-Bench~\citep{chen2023mitigating}, leverage LLMs for automated question generation.
-Additionally, frameworks like AutoHallusion~\citep{wu2024autohallusion} and PhD~\citep{liu2025phd} establish automated pipelines for benchmark construction and explore diverse methods for hallucination induction, such as adversarial attacks, cross-modal inputs, and counterfactual images.
-Notably, LongHalQA~\citep{qiu2024longhalqa} innovatively integrates MCQ to unify generative and discriminative tasks, representing a promising direction for the evolution of future discriminative benchmarks.
+\textbf{Summary of Discriminative Benchmarks.} As shown in Tab.~\ref{benchmarks}, discriminative benchmarks show clear trends in evaluation focus and construction methods.
+The focus has shifted from basic faithfulness hallucinations to factuality hallucinations involving commonsense and domain knowledge, moving from perceptual to cognitive assessment.
+Early benchmarks rely on manually designed questions, while recent efforts such as CIEM~\citep{hu2023ciem} and RAH-Bench~\citep{chen2023mitigating} use LLMs for automated generation.
+Frameworks like AutoHallusion~\citep{wu2024autohallusion} and PhD~\citep{liu2025phd} enable automated pipelines and diverse hallucination induction methods.
+LongHalQA~\citep{qiu2024longhalqa} unifies generative and discriminative tasks via MCQs, a creative benchmark construction method.

 Currently, research on factuality hallucinations in discriminative benchmarks remains limited, with a predominant focus mainly on commonsense knowledge and insufficient coverage of specialized domains.
-To better align with real-world application scenarios, future discriminative benchmark construction can incorporate richer contextual formats such as multi-turn dialogues and long-text, enabling a more comprehensive assessment of VLMs' hallucination.
+To better align with real-world application scenarios, future discriminative benchmark construction can incorporate richer contextual formats such as multi-turn dialogues and long-text.
 Additionally, exploring more hallucination induction methods similar to PhD~\citep{liu2025phd} could also enhance the complexity of discriminative benchmarks.